SYNOPSIS

 -

 When set, this environment variable causes months and days of the week to be displayed as defined in the current locale.
-By default, MKS Toolkit utilities display months and days of the week in English.
+By default, PTC MKS Toolkit utilities display months and days of the week in English.

 - TK_WOW64FSREDIR_ON